rohithegde/rohithegde.github.com/_posts/2020-08-15-az-300-preparation.md

 **Note** :

 - The AZ-300 and AZ-301 exams are set to retire in September 2020.
 Their newer versions are AZ-303 and AZ-304.
-- The newer exams are still similar to the original ones with a more focussed syllabus ie some topics have been added/removed.
+- The newer exams are still similar to the original ones with a more focused syllabus ie some topics have been added/removed.
 - I chose to give the original exams since most of the courses out there are for them.
 It will take some time for newer courses to arrive.

 ## Preparation